NightmareXIVTest/nightmarexivtest.github.io/docs/time.md

 ---
-title: Development times and pauses
+title: Development Times and Pauses
 nav_order: 30
 ---
-# Development times and pauses
+# Development Times and Pauses
-## Development times
+## Development Times
 It is important to understand that due to the unpredictable nature of plugin development, it is not possible to guarantee exact development time.

-However, the general rule is 1 week per every 100 USD evaluated during normal order status and is rarely exceeded.
+However, the general rule is 1 week per every 100 USD evaluated during normal commission status and is rarely exceeded.

-## Intermediate results
+## Intermediate Results
 During development, you will periodically receive intermediate results consisting of a plugin with partial functionality.
 You can choose to test them immediately or wait for the full release.

-## Expected development pauses
+## Expected Development Pauses
 Development is automatically paused and development times are automatically extended when these events occur:
 - **Game maintenance.** Development will resume the day after the maintenance ends.
 - **Release version of Dalamud is not available.** Development will resume the day after the release version becomes available.